ForlinxEmbedded/ForlinxEmbedded.github.io/rockchip/ok3588-c/_sources/OK3588-C_Android_14_User_Manual.md.txt

 #### 2.3.1 Serial Port Connection Settings

- **Description:**
+ **Note:**

 + **Serial port terminal login user: serial port terminal automatically logs in root user without password;**
 + **Serial port settings: baud rate 115200, data bit 8, stop bit 1, no parity bit, no flow control;**
 + **Hardware Requirements: Type-C cable required to connect PC and development boards;**
 + **Software requirements: PC Windows system needs to install the super terminal software.
 Because the terminal software has many types, users can choose their familiar one.**

-In the following, we take the putty terminal software as an example to introduce the serial port login method:
+In the following, take the putty terminal software as an example to introduce the serial port login method:

 Step 1: Connect the serial port number of the computer---check the serial port number from the device manager (Based on the port actually recognized by the computer );